 - 3 cups cold water

 - In Instant Pot, add chickpeas and cold water.
 You can eyeball water just enough to cover chickpeas by an inch.

 - Close the lid, set pressure vent to Sealing and press Pressure Cook on High or Manual for 25 minutes (8 quart model) or 30 minutes (6 quart model).

 - After 25-30 minutes, Instant Pot will beep, display will say OFF and now let it bring pressure down for 10 minutes.
 I do not recommend to do Quick Release by turning pressure valve to Venting position.
 It will make chickpeas mushy and chickpea broth will spray all over your kitchen.

 - Open the lid.
 That’s it!

-- Freeze for Later: I like to transfer chickpeas with a slotted spoon to a large colander placed in a sink to drain the chickpeas.
-Then I measure 1.5 cups (equal to a 15 oz can drained) into the sandwich bags, let air out, seal and freeze for up to 6 months.
+- Freeze: Transfer chickpeas with a slotted spoon to a large colander placed in a sink to drain.
+Measure 1.5 cups (equal to a 15 oz can drained) into storage bags, let air out, seal and freeze for up to 6 months.

 - To thaw: Place on a counter for a few hours or in the fridge overnight.
 Or place in a bowl with hot water for 5 minutes and then drain.
 Easy-peasy.